 Any bicycle that is used on public roads after dark must include the following components:

 Bike riders should ride as close to the right-hand curb as they can when riding in the same direction as traffic at a slower speed.
-There are a few exceptions, including overtaking another cyclist, turning left, and avoiding obstacles like parked cars.
+Some exceptions include overtaking another cyclist, turning left, and avoiding obstacles like parked cars.

 If a one-way roadway has two or more lanes, a cyclist may ride close to the curb of the left lane.

 The rider on a motorbike, motorized bicycle, bicycle, roller skates, sled, or toy vehicle is not permitted to attach the ride or himself to any moving object on the road.